cran-task-views/OfficialStatistics/OfficialStatistics2.md

     example) implementation of parts of `calib()` from package `r pkg("sampling")`.
-- `r pkg("icarus")` focuses on calibration and reweighting in survey sampling and was designed to provide a familiar setting in R for user of the SAS macro
+- `r pkg("icarus")` focuses on calibration and re-weighting in survey sampling and was designed to provide a familiar setting in R for users of the SAS macro `Calmar` developed by INSEE.
-    `             Calmar           `.
 - `r pkg("reweight")` allows for calibration of survey weights for categorical survey data so that the marginal distributions of certain variables fit more closely to those from a